udippant/base-drafts/draft-ietf-quic-http.md

 ## Immediate Application Closure

-An HTTP/QUIC implementation can immediately close the QUIC connection at any time.
-This results in sending a QUIC APPLICATION_CLOSE frame to the peer; the error code in this frame indicates to the peer why the connection is being closed.
+An HTTP/QWIK implementation can immediately close the QWIK connection at any time.
+This results in sending a QWIK APPLICATION_CLOSE frame to the peer; the error code in this frame indicates to the peer why the connection is being closed.
 See {{errors}} for error codes which can be used when closing a connection.

 Before closing the connection, a GOAWAY MAY be sent to allow the client to retry some requests.
-Including the GOAWAY frame in the same packet as the QUIC APPLICATION_CLOSE frame improves the chances of the frame being received by clients.
+Including the GOAWAY frame in the same packet as the QWIK APPLICATION_CLOSE frame improves the chances of the frame being received by clients.

 ## Transport Closure

-For various reasons, the QUIC transport could indicate to the application layer that the connection has terminated.
+For various reasons, the QWIK transport could indicate to the application layer that the connection has terminated.
 This might be due to an explicit closure by the peer, a transport-level error, or a change in network topology which interrupts connectivity.